Table of contents

 Visual content

 Technically, visual content existed way before digital content.
-Posters, TV ads, and billboards are all examples of visual content.
+Custom Posters, TV ads, and billboards are all examples of visual content.
 For the purposes of this post, however, when we talk about visual content, we’re talking about its digital form.

 Visual engagement